Naproxen

 Naproxen doesn’t work for every pain you have.
 The type of painkiller you need depends on what type of pain you have.
 For instance, naproxen does not work for nerve pain.

-If medicine isn’t working, your doctor may look at alternative solutions, like exercise, physiotherapy, or alternative painkillers.
+If medicine isn’t working, your doctor or pharmacist may look at alternative solutions, like exercise, physiotherapy, or alternative painkillers.

 Can you drink alcohol while taking naproxen?